Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 This isn't a verdict that says one model is always right.
 It's a framework for making the decision based on your actual situation, not on what's familiar or what's cheapest on the surface.

-Choose an offshore VA service if:
+Choose a Tier 1 offshore service if:

-Choose a specialist EA agency if:
+Choose a Tier 3 specialist EA agency if:

-The visible cost is lower - typically $500–$800/month for an offshore VA versus €2,700/month for a DonnaPro part-time EA.
-But according to DonnaPro's analysis, once CEO management overhead - briefing, correction, re-hiring after churn, and context rebuild - is included, the true annual cost of an offshore VA at CEO level reaches €80,000–€85,000.
+The visible cost is lower at Tier 1 - typically $300–$800/month part-time for services like Wing or Wishup.
+Athena's full-time model runs ~$3,600/month.
+DonnaPro's part-time option is €2,700/month.
+But once CEO management overhead is included, the true annual cost of a Tier 1 offshore VA at CEO level reaches €80,000–€85,000.
 A DonnaPro part-time retainer is €32,400/year, inclusive of all management and oversight.

 Most CEOs who reach this page have already tried an offshore VA - and absorbed the management overhead without ever seeing it on an invoice.